Kitware/wslink/README.md

     }
 ```

-## VtkRpcJs
+## wslink.js
 We would like to support kwargs, like wamp, which violates pure jsonrpc.
 We can extend it by simply adding a 'kwargs' param, as above.
 Therefore we'll
-use 'vtkrpc' as our version string, instead of 'jsonrpc'.
+use 'wslink' as our version string, instead of 'jsonrpc'.
 We also change from 'params' to 'args'.

 AutobahnJS `session.call()` returns a Promise, except that IE doesn't support
 promises, so it uses an alternative if needed. node_modules/autobahn/lib/session.js uses `self._defer()` to retrieve it. connection.js has the factory.